Ensemble Transport Adaptive Importance Sampling: Preliminaries

 \subsection{Deficiencies of Metropolis-type MCMC schemes}

 All MCMC methods are naively parallelisable.
-One can take a method and simply implement it simultaneously over a set of processors in an ensemble.
+One can take a method and simply implement it multiple times over an ensemble of processors.
 All of the states of all of the ensemble member can be recorded, and in the time that it takes one MCMC chain to draw $N$ samples, $M$ ensemble members can draw $NM$ samples.

 However, we argue that this is not an optimal scenario.
 First of all, unless we have a lot of information about the posterior, we will initialise the algorithm's initial state in the tails of the distribution.
 The samples that are initially made as the algorithm finds its way to the mode(s) of the distribution cannot be considered to be samples from the target distribution, and must be thrown away.
 This process is known as the burn-in.
 In a naively parallelised scenario, each ensemble member must perform this process independently, and therefore mass parallelisation makes no inroads to cutting this cost.